Debt Payoff Spreadsheet with Calculator

 How does the debt snowball method work?

-1. (1)List all debts from smallest balance to largest, regardless of interest rate.
+1. (1)List debts from smallest to largest by balance.

-Is this debt payoff calculator really free and private?
+Is this debt payoff spreadsheet really free and private?